alexRyan719/playground-m6n8d6vt/MD/seen_in_the_wild.md

  whole time I'm wondering "why do you care so much about the driver".
  - They wanted to deliver physical bundles of money to me via this driver.

+# Click Bait Ads

+Already, you need to never click a click bait add.
+Just don't do it.

+1. Car Insurance
+ - There was an add with a couple people discussing car insurance.
+They made it sound very appealing to click and see how much the user could save.
+It started with how insurance is a scam as it's required to drive.
+A large portion of insurance fees go to commission to the sales agent.
+I clicked it, started filling out the info, using fake info, until it just got too much.
+It was wanting phone number, physical address, email.
+I used Shotgun Willie's for the address, which is an adult club in Denver.

+2. Whack a Sadam
+ - I downloaded a virus when I tried to play a mini game in a click bait ad to "Whack Sadam Hussein"

 # Phone Call

 1. Student Loan Forgiveness
+ - I gave out a little too much personal information before I realized the person calling wasn't from my school or the government outfit that holds my loans.
+It was a cold call with my name and number.

 # LinkedIn